 Ottomans first center of government was in Söğüt, after its conquest, Bursa became the capital in 1335.
-Later, with another conquest made Edirne (Adrianople) the center of government in 1363.
+Later, another conquest made Edirne (Adrianople) the center of government in 1363.
 Finally, the capital was moved to Istanbul (Constantinople) in 1453.
 Mehmed II (the conqueror) had a new palace built in the center of Istanbul after the conquest of the city (later it was called the Old Palace).
 Construction of the Topkapı (canon gate) palace began in 1460 and finished in 1478.
 This palace, also known as the New Palace, continued to be the sultan’s residence and center of the government until 1856 [2].

 The Topkapı Palace had three sections: Harem, Enderun (see side bar Enderun), and Birun.
 Harem was the private residence of the sultan and his family.
-It included sultan’s mother, his sisters, sons, and all other females that belonged to him.
+It included the sultan’s mother, his sisters, sons, and all other females that belonged to him.
 No one was allowed to enter this section [14].
 Harem was also an education center for the girls captured during wars and the girls purchased at slave markets.
 They were taught literacy, proper dressing, sewing, embroidery, dancing, singing, and playing musical instruments [10].
 At about the age of twenty-five most of them were given in marriage to top commanders of the military or to other top officials of the government [16].

 Enderun (see sidebar Enderun ) was a palace school for exceptionally talented devşirmes (Levy of boys from Christian rural population, see sidebar Devşirme System).
 The main purpose of this school was to educate and prepare people for high level government positions or for service in the military [15].

 Birun means outside service, meaning outside of the harem and Enderun.
 It was the section of the palace where various administrators had offices.
 Birun was simply where the business of the state was conducted.
 The people of Birun included the sultan’s teachers, chief doctor, surgeons, eye doctors, astrologers, and imams.
-In addition, service personnel such as the kapıkulu cavalry, the military band (mehter), the head of imperial kitchen and the head of royal stables were all residents of Birun [12].
+In addition, service personnel such as the kapıkulu cavalry, the military band (mehter), the head of the imperial kitchen and the head of the royal stables were all residents of Birun [12].

 3.3 Divan-ı Humayun (Imperial Council)

 After the sultan, Divan was the highest administrative and military decision-making body.
 It was established during the reign of Orhan (1324-1362).
 Sultans presided over the deliberations of the Divan until the later years of Mehmed the conqueror.
-After that, grand vizier chaired the meetings, and the sultan observed meetings behind a gilded screen above the meeting room.
+After that, the grand vizier chaired the meetings, and the sultan observed meetings behind a gilded screen above the meeting room.
 Until the mid-16th century the Divan met every day, but the number of meetings decreased gradually [17].
 However, council meetings would be held any time upon the order of the sultan.
-During a military campaign Divan meetings were held in the field of the war.
+During a military campaign Divan meetings were held in the field.
 When the sultan was not leading the army, the Grand Vizier would chair meetings when it was necessary and convenient.
-The council remained to be the most powerful institution of the empire for a long time.
+The council remained the most powerful institution of the empire for a long time.
 The sultan was always in control; however, the Imperial council was a form of sharing his power with his top officials, that is why the council held great powers in its hands [18].